contao/docs/docs/dev/framework/routing/content-routing.md

         }

         /**
-         * This is a simplification and assumes your model has a property "jumpTo" that points to the target page.
+         * This is a simplification and assumes your model has a property "jumpTo" that points to
-         * Determining the target page is obviously depending on your application.
+         * the target page.
+How the target page is determined will depend on your application.
          */
         return ContentUrlResult::resolve(PageModel::findByPk($content->jumpTo));
     }